osdnk/MRS/README.md

 You could watch given graphs or change something and generate them on your own.
 However, then you need to have `matplotlib` to print beautiful graphs :tada:

+Let you consider that I'm not a master in python so I suppose that everything I did could have been done better :dog: